A Dynamical N\'eron--Ogg--Shafarevich Criterion via Orbital Arboreal Representations: The degree-one case (for completeness)

-\begin{corollary}[Orbital open image is vacuous for $d=1$] For $\deg\varphi=1$ and any forward orbit $O^+(x)$, each $X_\infty(x_n)$ is a $1$-ary rooted tree; its root-preserving automorphism group is trivial.
-Hence, the admissible orbital symmetry group
+\begin{corollary}[Orbital open image is vacuous for $d=1$] If $\deg\varphi=1$, then every finite preimage fiber consists of a single point.
+Hence the induced Galois action on the orbital preimage tree $T_{O^+(x)}$ is trivial, and the orbital representation